chrislatimer/minidevjam/lab_appendix2.md

 | LookupCache     | Retrieve values that have been cached with the PopulateCache policy.
 [LookupCache](http://apigee.com/docs/api-services/reference/lookup-cache-policy).|
 | InvalidateCache | Purges values that have been cached by PopulateCache.
 [Invalidate Cache policy](http://apigee.com/docs/api-services/reference/invalidate-cache-policy).|

 In this lab, we will configure your proxy to cache the results of a request for 60 seconds at a time.
 Once we’ve seen how this affects runtime performance, we’ll leverage the cache a different way -- explicitly defining the cache key and contents.
-We’ll populate this cache with an employee ID and demonstrate how to retrieve this value from cache with a LookupCache policy.
+We’ll populate this cache with an order ID and demonstrate how to retrieve this value from cache with a LookupCache policy.

 ##Pre-requisites
 * You have an API proxy created in Apigee Edge.
 If not, jump back to [Lab 1 - Adding a new API Specification](lab1.md).